-- E. The following "Standard HUD Metrics" will be used to quantify the changes/results expected from this activity: CE#1, CE#2, and CE #3. - F. The baseline performance levels are stated in the metric tables on the following page. - G. The yearly benchmarks are stated in the metric tables on the following page. - H. The final projected outcomes are stated in the metric tables on the following page. - I. The Easy Housing resident software will be utilized to track and identify performance levels and funding.
+- E. The following "Standard HUD Metrics" will be used to quantify the changes/results expected from this activity: CE#1, CE#2, and CE #3. - I. The Easy Housing resident software will be utilized to track and identify performance levels and funding.